Categories

 1 – Sending Work Out Indiscriminately

 Like applying for a job, sending out cover letters and samples of your work at random will not end positively.
 Agents want to know why you want to work with them, why you chose them, and why your work is relevant to their list.
 If you send work out randomly, you are less likely to get a positive response and may even be rejected by a publisher that would suit a novel you haven’t yet written.
-Get a good name for yourself, and focus on the agents that represent the type of work you have written.
+Get a good name for yourself, and focus on the agents who represent the type of work you have written.

-2 – The Cut and Paste
+2 – The cut and paste

 I used to be a recruitment agent many years ago, and I can confirm that people can tell when a cover letter is cut and pasted.
 As other people may have taken the time to address an agent personally, those people are usually the ones the agent will go with.